-Teachers communicate classroom activities and events through weekly newsletters, calendars and schedules; (website, face book, or hard copy).
-Please check your child's cubby and/or the JCC website to ensure you are updated.
-The school is trying to be as green as possible, therefore, many notices will be provided on the JCC website.
-At this site you can access the preschool and information concerning each classroom.
+Teachers communicate classroom activities and events through weekly newsletters, calendars and schedules; (Class Dojo or hard copy).
+Please check your child's cubby and/or the the classroom Dojo to ensure you are updated.
+The school is trying to be as green as possible, therefore, many notices will be provided on Class Dojo.
+Access the preschool and for information about The Center.
 The class email address is on each classroom page.